eosusa/rpcmonitor-probe/README.md

 # rpcmonitor-probe
-Probe to monitor status of all RPC endpoints for an EOSIO network and provide graphs/statistics regarding those nodes The probe submits telemetry to https://stats.eosusa.news
+Probe to monitor status of all RPC endpoints for an EOSIO network and provide graphs/statistics regarding those nodes The probe submits telemetry to https://stats.eosusa.news The probe is made of 2 components:
+  * the rpcProxy will cycle trough a list of configured endpoints and has a built-in greylist
+  * the StressWay.py script runs as a cronjob and simple sends rpc queries to the EOSIO chain.

 ## Probe install instructions

 ```